 How to pay for law school

 Keep in mind that, generally speaking, scholarships and grants do not need to be repaid.
 For that reason, law school students should strive to apply for as many scholarships and grants as possible.
-This type of aid may be offered by local bar associations, fraternities, sororities, social clubs, religious and business organizations and more.
+Students can search for specific awards with a scholarship search engine or look for offerings from local bar associations, fraternities, sororities, social clubs, religious and business organizations and more.
 You may also qualify for scholarships and grants based on military service.

-In order to fund the rest, law students typically take out law school loans, which may include federal student loans, private student loans or both.
-Federal student loans come with fixed interest rates and many hardship programs, but private student loans can help fill in funding gaps, often with low interest rates.
+After applying for scholarships and other free aid, law students typically take out law school loans, which may include federal student loans, private student loans or both.
+Federal student loans come with fixed interest rates that aren’t based on creditworthiness, many hardship programs and alternative repayment plans.
+Private student loans can come with both fixed and variable interest rates, though rates are tied to your credit score.

-Also be aware that many loan forgiveness and repayment programs are available to law school graduates.
+Many loan forgiveness and repayment programs are available to law school graduates.
 For example, you may be able to repay your student loan debt on an income-driven repayment plan that lets you pay a percentage of your discretionary income for 20 to 25 years before ultimately forgiving remaining student loan balances.
-If you plan to work for a nonprofit or in a government job, you could also explore requirements for Public Service Loan Forgiveness (PSLF), which lets applicants with eligible loans have all their balances forgiven after they make 120 on-time payments on an income-driven repayment plan.
+If you plan to work for a nonprofit or in a government job, you could also explore requirements for Public Service Loan Forgiveness (PSLF), which lets applicants with eligible loans have their remaining balances forgiven after they make 120 on-time payments on an income-driven repayment plan.